Event SnapshotCost: $1,800 per person

 Payment and Cancellation Policy

-Cancellations received at any time after making your trip reservation are subject to a non-refundable $250-per-person service charge.
-When a trip cancellation is received less than 91 days from departure, your deposit is always 100% non-refundable.
+Cancellations received at any time after making your trip reservation are subject to a non-refundable $100-per-person service charge.

-If the event is canceled, your deposit will be returned to you within 15 working business days.
+If the event is canceled, your payment(s) will be returned to you via paypal or mailed check.

 Methods of Payment